On the Uniqueness of Global Multiple SLEs: Preliminaries

-Finally, define $\gamma_0$ to be the right boundary of the union of all excursions $e\in\PE$ and $\gamma$ to be the boundary of the union of $\gamma_0$ and all loops in $\Gamma$ that it intersects, as illustrated in Figure~\ref{fig::crucialcoupling}.
+Finally, we define $\gamma_0$ to be the right boundary of the union of all excursions $e\in\PE$ and $\gamma$ the boundary of the union of $\gamma_0$ and all loops in $\Gamma$ that it intersects, as illustrated in Figure~\ref{fig::crucialcoupling}.

-\begin{lemma} \cite[Theorem 1.1]{WernerWuCLEtoSLE}.
-Let $\kappa\in [8/3,4]$.
+\begin{lemma} Let $\kappa\in [8/3,4]$.
 Let $(\Omega; x,y)$ be a Dobrushin domain and define $\PL$, $\PE$, $\Gamma$, $\gamma_0$, and $\gamma$ as above.
 Then, $\gamma$ has the law of the $\SLE_{\kappa}$ in $\Omega$ connecting $x$ and $y$. \end{lemma}